A superior form of selenium

 But not all forms of selenium are equal in their cancer-fighting properties.
 To everyone’s surprise, the last decade of scientific research has found that selenium’s anticancer effect is not due to its use as part of antioxidant or detoxifying compounds in the body.
 It’s also not linked to absolute tissue levels of selenium achieved by a given form of selenium, or to its ability to boost the immune system.
 Instead, the cancer-fighting potency of any form of selenium is linked to its ability to form methylselenol, a critical selenium metabolite in the body.

 Organic forms of selenium, like selenomethionine are directly and easily converted into this key cancer-fighting metabolite by enzymes in the body called methioninases.
 In contrast, conventional inorganic (selenite or selenate) selenium supplements are not easily converted to methylselenol.
 Selenomethionine has also been shown to be a very safe form of selenium.
 It provides a natural, stable and easily absorbed form of the mineral.
 As a result, SeMet is simultaneously more potent in its cancer-battling prowess, and less toxic per unit of cancer-fighting punch, than other forms of selenium.

 SeMet is a natural form of selenium, and is estimated to make up about half of the selenium obtained from dietary sources.
-It is the main form in which the body stores selenium, and is easily used by the body and has been shown to have a bioavailability at least 1.5 – 2 times higher than inorganic forms of selenium.
+It is the main form in which the body stores selenium, and is easily used by the body and has been shown to have a bioavailability at least one and a halt to two times higher than inorganic forms of selenium.